 Studies have shown that odors have a significant impact on emotional states and that individual scents affect different parts of the brain.
 For instance, lavender affects the part of the brain commonly associated with relaxation while jasmine affects the part of the brain that affects alertness.

 But scent is not the only way essential oils can work on the body.
 Because they are plant-based, essential oils can be used in many of the same ways as herbs and other natural medicine treatments.
 Essential oils are made up of small molecules that enable them to penetrate the skin into the blood stream, making them ideal for topical application.
-If you’re interested in the medicinal applications of essential oil, I recommend the Essential Oils Desk Reference or the Pocket Guide which provide a detailed guide of which oils to use.
+If you’re interested in the medicinal applications of essential oil, I recommend the Essential Oils Desk Reference which provide a detailed guide of which oils to use.

 1. In Your home: Nothing can change the feeling of a room faster than changing the smell.
 Diffusing a few drops of essential oil into the air makes a dramatic difference.
 I like to use scents like Lavender, Peace and Calming, and Joy to help create a relaxed atmosphere.

 I also make my own air freshener by taking a tiny hard plastic squirt bottle and filling it with water and about 20 drops of lavender essential oil.
 This is wonderful to spray in your bedroom to help you sleep, on your sheets, or just to spray instead of traditional air fresheners.